3raxton/3raxton/README.md

   - impulse
   - SESH

-## 📂 Connect with & learn about me:
+## 📂 Connect with & learn about me
 - <a href= https://twitter.com/3raxton> Twitter </a>
 - <a href= https://linkedIn.com/3raxton> LinkedIn </a>
 - <a href= https://braxtonhuff.com> Portfolio </a>